Kodak Logo

 2006 – today

 The yellow square disappeared again.
 The font with the rounded “d” and “a” gives the name an unusual look.
 This version of the logo was designed by the British marketing agency Ogilvy & Mather.
 The renewal of the graphic sign is associated with increasing market competition and pressure from digital camera manufacturers.
-Kodak thus tried to save the situation to attract attention to itself.
+Kodak thus tried to save the situation by attracting attention to itself.

 2016 – today

-2012, the company went bankrupt, but a year later, it returned to operation.
+In 2012, the company went bankrupt, but a year later, it resumed operations.
 After that, it was decided to rebrand.
 The result was a redesign of the classic 1971 logo.
 New York-based studio Work-Order retained the original proportions.
 All she did was write the word “Kodak” in all caps.
 The symbols are located vertically along the right side of the square.
 As conceived by the designers, they should resemble the holes along the edges of perforated photographic film.

 Font and Colors

-The modern logo demonstrates that the history of its development is striving for perfection.
-Therefore, developers often resorted to the combination method: they combined parts from the same years with new ones.
+The modern logo demonstrates that its development history is striving for perfection.
+Therefore, developers often resorted to the combination method, combining parts from the same year with new ones.
 This creative pursuit was a simple visual sign, the foundation of which was laid in 1971.
 It was its shape that the designers used for the current version, adding the name in a modernized form.
-The word “Kodak” is not positioned horizontally as it used to be, but vertically with a large letter break.
+The word “Kodak” is no longer horizontal; it is now vertical with a large letter break.
 The wide frame, sharp pointer, and figured “butterfly wings” element remain the same.

 Allen Hori of Identity Design developed the typeface currently featured in the logo.
 He modernized the previous version of the name: he made the letters thinner and more graceful, added lightness, and cut off the protruding parts at the “d” and “a” below.
-Kodak’s signature palette has been stable, with warm shades of reds and yellows since 1935.
+Kodak’s signature palette has remained stable, with warm shades of red and yellow, since 1935.